msens/community-plugins/deployit-udm-plugins/utility-plugins/symlink-deployer-plugin/README.md

 # Symlink Deployer plugin #

-This resource plugin can be used for symlinking PHP content to a webserver document root.
+This resource plugin can be used for symlinking content to a webserver document root.

 # Overview #